Yasukuni Shrine [靖国神社]

 It was founded in 1869 to enshrine the spirits of samurais killed in the civil war to overthrow the feudal Edo government and found the new Meiji government.

-And after that, the spitits of all Japanese person killed in some wars involving Japan had been enshrined.
+And after that, the spirits of all Japanese persons killed in some wars involving Japan had been enshrined.

-So now about 2,466 thousand spirits are enshrined, and about 2,342 thousand of them are killed in the World War II.
+So now about 2,466 thousand spirits are enshrined, and about 95% of them are killed in the World War II.

 But after the war, it became a mere religious corporation under a current Constitution that demands separation of religion and politics.